 Endless Product Formulation Potential

 The pure99 supercritical fluid chromatography system is designed to produce broad spectrum oils and purified isolates.
-This allows producers to keep desired cannabinoids including CBD, CBG, CBN, while removing THC.
+This allows producers to keep desired cannabinoids including CBD, CBG, CBN, while removing THC during the chromatography process.

 This cannot be accomplished with a normal isolation manufacturing procedure.
-A very specific target removal system is required to perform this kind of specialized product formulation which pure99 is capable of.
+A very specific target removal system is required to perform this kind of specialized product formulation which pure99 chromatography is capable of.

 Full-Spectrum and Broad Spectrum products have become increasingly valued by consumers in the hemp and cannabis extract market, and chromatography is one of the best methods to ensure quality full and broad spectrum products.

-Where normally an extraction method would be manipulated to regulate the amount of THC in a final product formulation, pure99 allows for the producer to selectively manipulate quantities of specific terpenes and cannabinoids for specific indications tailored to the consumer’s desires.
+Where normally an extraction method would be manipulated to regulate the amount of THC in a final product formulation, pure99 chromatography allows for the producer to selectively manipulate quantities of specific terpenes and cannabinoids for specific indications tailored to the consumer’s desires.

 Frequently Asked Questions